Marja Verloop: Early life

 Verloop was born in the Netherlands, but raised and educated in the United States.
 She earned a B.A. degree from the University of Southern California and a M.A. degree from the University of Washington.
 She also took post-graduate courses at the Johns Hopkins School of Advanced International Studies.

 Career

-Verloop joined the U.S. Department of State in 1998 and, since then, has had a number of assignments in Washington D.C. and at overseas Embassies, including positions in New Delhi (in India), Ottawa (in Canada), Windhoek (in Namibia), Kuala Lumpur (in Malaysia), and Warsaw (in Poland).
+Verloop joined the U.S. Department of State in 1998 and, since then, has had a number of assignments in Washington D.C. and at overseas embassies, including positions in New Delhi (in India), Ottawa (in Canada), Windhoek (in Namibia), Kuala Lumpur (in Malaysia), and Warsaw (in Poland).
 In the U.S., she served as a Congressional Fellow, as a desk officer to the European Union, a negotiator in the Office of Global Change, and as the State Department's Director for Innovation.
 She has also served as Deputy Executive Director for the Bureau of East Asian and Pacific Affairs, with responsibility for forty-five overseas posts and twelve domestic offices.

 Ambassador to the Netherlands

 Verloop arrived in the Netherlands in June 2019 to serve as Deputy Chief of Mission.
-She assumed responsibility as chargé d'Affaires for the U.S. Mission in the Netherlands on January 17, 2021.
+She assumed responsibility as chargé d'Affaires on January 17, 2021.